TUDelft-IN4303-2014/assignments/milestone3-codegen/day11.md

 * `addi` rewrites a pair of integer numbers to the sum of both numbers.
 * `foldr(s1, s2, f)` right-folds a list.
   `s1` yields the starting point of the folding, `s2` is the folding strategy, and `f` is applied to each element just before each folding step.

+### Reusable Method Descriptors

+In Java Bytecode, method declarations and method calls include a method descriptor.
+You can construct such an descriptor from the type associated with a method name.
+In the current setup, you do this construction once for a method declaration and once for each method call.
+However, the descriptor for a call is the same as for the declaration the call refers to.
+You can avoid the reconstruction by storing a custom property on the method name.

+First, you need to declare a property `descriptor` for namespace `Method` in a NaBL file:

+    properties

+      descriptor of Method: MethodDescriptor

+Next, you need to store the property at a method declaration by defining a rewrite rule for `nabl-prop-site`:

+    nabl-prop-site(|lang, ctx, uris, states, implicits):
+      Method(ty, mname, param*, var*, stmt*, exp) -> <fail>
+      where
+        descr := ... // create descriptor
+      ; <store-descriptor(|ctx, descr)> mname

+Finally, you can access the descriptor in your code generation rules with `get-descriptor`:

+    exp-to-jbc:
+      Call(e, mname, e*) -> ...
+      where
+        descr := <get-descriptor> mname
+      ; ...